Paying your tuition fees

 Find out more about using a Certificate of Acceptance for Studies (CAS) from Imperial College London to prove tuition fees payments made to the College to the United Kingdom Visas and Immigration section of the Home Office.

 Who should I contact about a tuition fee payment I've made?

-If you have a question about payments already made to the College please get in touch with the Accounts Receivable Office:
+If you have a question about payments already made to the College, please get in touch with the Accounts Receivable team: